Updated on 11/23/2024

 This week I’ve been collecting seeds from various plants that have matured in our garden including coneflowers – Echinacea purpurea and Echinacea tennesseansis (The Tennessee Coneflower which is of course native to Tennessee).

 I’ve grown coneflowers for several years now and pretty much left them to their own designs but some of my plants have produced some very nice blooms.
 They have good coloring, nice sized blooms, or produce strong plants with a good form.
 When I find a plant that has some of these features I collect it to try and sustain the genes in my garden.
-I’ve also done a few hybridization experiments on my coneflowers the results of which really won’t be known for a couple years but it requires that I save the seed from my coneflowers.
+I’ve done a few hybridization experiments on my coneflowers the results of which really won’t be known for a couple years but it requires that I save the seed from my coneflowers.

 If you’ve spent any time around coneflowers you’ll know that the seed heads produce very sharp pointed cones that make separating the seed very painful.
 Here is have a short video I put together on how I separate my coneflower seeds.
 It really isn’t that hard if you know the trick.